Why a Ute? Why Toyota Hilux?

 Manual vs Auto

 All of the vehicles I’ve owned have been manual transmissions and will continue to be.
 Manuals are more fun to drive, are able to be push started and use less fuel which can lead to a substantial saving over the life of a vehicle.
 Manuals fail more gradually in my opinion so there’s time to do something before you’re stranded which is handy if you’re out bush.
 You can also move the vehicle with the starter motor in an emergency, say if you stall during a water crossing.
 Or you can start the vehicle in gear if you want to prevent any chance of rollback, for example when starting on a steep hill.
 Also, if planning to keep a vehicle for a long time, complicated modern automatic gearboxes might be no good.
 When they eventually fail you might end up with a hefty repair bill replacing solenoids, sensors, actuators, servo motors and clutch packs, which on a heavily depreciated older car, might mean a trip to car heaven.

 In sand autos can suffer from overheating issues, especially up very long sand dunes or when bogged churning through very deep sand.
 Some people prefer autos in sand because of their quick gear change.
 It’s a valid point, but I think the disadvantage of a manual mostly comes down to poor gear selection and not airing down tyres enough.
 With experience you chose the right gear for the job.
 With correct air pressure you should be floating on top so changing gears in a manual is easy.
-Engaging the clutch won’t suddenly stop your vehicle if your tyre pressures are good.
+Depressing the clutch won’t suddenly stop your vehicle if your tyre pressures are good.
 Still it’s not possible to always pick the perfect gear and autos do have their advantages in sand.

 Auto’s do have advantages which may be handy for some people, these are just my reasons for wanting a manual.